ricado-group/js-api-client/README.md

 RICADO Gen 4 API client for Node and Browsers.

 - Written in modern JavaScript.
 Test for Node and Browsers
-- Complete support for the RICADO Gen 4 API (TODO: Link to API Page?)
+- Complete support for the RICADO Gen 4 API - [OpenAPI Documentation](https://ricado-group.github.io/php-rest-api-docs)
 - Perfect symmetry: JS method signatures match the Web API Docs
 - **We Promise**.
 All methods return a `Promise`
 - The Authentication Token is automatically handled on all methods

-**NOTE:** All examples written in this README use the ES5 Specification.
+**NOTE:** All examples written in this README use the NodeJS (ES5) Specification.

+## Documentation

+Documentation for the latest Stable Release can be found here: [ricado-group.github.io/js-api-client](https://ricado-group.github.io/js-api-client/)

 ## Install